ericlindstrom/website-goodeugene/_posts/3320-01-01-photoshoots.md

 type: projects
 permalink: /projects/photoshoot/direction/
 thumb: /media/images/Photoshoots-thumb.jpg
-description: Supporting seasonal campaigns by allowing the product to tell the story.
+description: Crafting a shoot direction that allows the product to tell the story in support of various seasonal campaigns.
+An eye for detail is a must here.

 ---

-Supporting seasonal campaigns by allowing the product to tell the story.
+Crafting a shoot direction that allows the product to tell the story in support of various seasonal campaigns.
+An eye for detail is a must here.

 ![](/media/images/Photoshoot1.jpg)